formkit/docs-content/api-reference/formkit-core.md

 ### FormKitOptions

-Options that can be used to instantiate a new node via createNode()
+Options that can be used to instantiate a new node via createNode().

 ```typescript
 export declare type FormKitOptions = Partial<Omit<FormKitContext, 'children' | 'plugins' | 'config' | 'hook'> & {